gauranshivarshney/RecipeBook/README.md

 - [View Recipe](#view)
 - [Add Recipe](#add)
 - [Contact](#contact)

-## Home

-The Recipe Book project includes recipes that cover various cuisines and dietary preferences.
-Each recipe is provided with a list of ingredients, step-by-step instructions, and tips to ensure successful preparation.

-## View Recipe

-To view the recipes in this project:

-1. **Navigate to the Recipe Page in Navbar**
-2. **Open a Recipe Page**
-3. **See all recipes**

 Feel free to customize this template according to your project's specific needs and details!

 For any inquiries, please contact: